-Revenue in Canada is derived from the Canaccord Genuity, Canaccord Genuity Wealth Management, and the Corporate and Other segments.
-Revenue from the UK and Europe is derived from the Canaccord Genuity segment; and beginning March 22, 2012, subsequent to the acquisition of CSHP, the UK and Europe operations also includes revenue earned from wealth management activity.
-The UK and Europe wealth management operations also includes the wealth management business of Eden Financial Ltd. since its acquisition on October 1, 2012.
-Revenue in the US is principally included in the Canaccord Genuity segment with an approximate 0.8% included in the Canaccord
+Revenue in Canada is derived from the Canaccord Genuity, Canaccord Genuity Wealth Management, and Corporate and Other segments.
+Revenue from the UK and Europe is derived from the Canaccord Genuity segment; and beginning March 22, 2012, subsequent to the acquisition of CSHP, the UK and Europe operations also include revenue earned from wealth management activity.
+The UK and Europe wealth management operations also include the wealth management business of Eden Financial Ltd. since its acquisition on October 1, 2012.
+Revenue in the US is principally included in the Canaccord Genuity segment with an approximate 0.7% included in the Canaccord Genuity Wealth Management segment in the US during fiscal 2015.
+Revenue from Other Foreign Locations is mainly made up of Canaccord Genuity activity, with a small portion of Canaccord Genuity Wealth Management activity in our Australian operations.

-(2) Revenue derived from capital markets activity outside of Canada, the US and the UK and Europe is reported as Other Foreign Locations, which includes operations for Canaccord Genuity (Barbados) Ltd. (formerly Canaccord International Ltd.), Canaccord Genuity Asia (Hong Kong) Limited, Canaccord Genuity Singapore Pte.
-Ltd., and Canaccord's 50% interest in Canaccord Genuity (Australia) Limited.
+Revenue derived from capital markets activity outside of Canada, the US and the UK and Europe is reported as Other Foreign Locations, which includes operations for Canaccord Genuity (Barbados) Ltd. (formerly Canaccord International Ltd.), Canaccord Genuity Asia (Hong Kong) Limited, Canaccord Genuity Singapore Pte.
+Ltd., and Canaccord's 60% interest in Canaccord Genuity (Australia) Limited for the year ended March 31, 2015 [March 31, 2014 and March 31, 2013 - 50%].